 RCC's upgraded security procedures require all doors to be locked at class start-time.
+Students who arrive after the doors are locked may enter the classroom at the first break.

 All students, faculty, staff, and visitors must wear visible identification (ID) badges.
 Identification badges should be worn on the front of clothing.
 RCC employees can stop, restrict, and remove from any school-related activity or function anyone who does not display an ID badge.